After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 Example 1: Tom Bilyeu Looks Clueless, Submissive & “Not Worth Being Listened To”

-But power dynamics still apply, no matter how “a great guy” you are.
+Tom is a great guy, but power dynamics still apply, no matter how “a great guy” you are.

 There’s a dark force that almost calls for bullying to naive and submissive people.